NethermindEth/Forta-Agents/high-volume-of-failed-txs/README.md

-## Detect anomalous Transaction Value
+## High volume of failed transactions

 ### Overview

-This agent detects transactions with unusual amount of gas used.
-It checks every transaction one by one and evalutes each of them by `MEDIUM_GAS_THRESHOLD` and `HIGH_GAS_THRESHOLD`.
+This agent reports protocols that receive a high volume of failed transactions.
+It checks each transaction one by one and keeps the information of the transactions failed by `INTERSTING_PROTOCOLS` that occurred in the last` TIME_INTERVAL`.
+A protocol is reported when the volume of transactions exceeded the `HIGH_FAILURE_THRESHOLD`.

 ## Installation